kudelskisecurity/oramfs/README.md

 **[DISCLAIMER]** `oramfs` is a prototype and may not be ready for production.
 It may erase some of your data.
 Make sure to backup important data before using this software.

-# Introduction
+# Why use oramfs?

 On an encrypted filesystem, an ORAM prevents an attacker from knowing whether read or write operations are performed and which parts of the filesystem are accessed.
-This privacy comes with a loss of performance.
+This enhanced privacy comes with a loss of performance.

 To setup the ORAM, two inputs are required.
 A public directory and a private directory.
 The public directory can be seen as the server and the private directory as the client.